AFRUCA 25 For 25 Project: Honouring Survivors of Modern Slavery and Human Trafficking

 AFRUCA Beneficiary - 2010 - 2014

-June - Consultation with Survivor-Participants, Consent and Interview Timetable Finalisation
+June - Consultation with Survivors-Participants, Design of Questionnaire, Consent Forms, Arranging Trauma Informed Care, Interviews Timetable Finalisation

 July - August - Interviews and Data Collection